17 Best Bedroom Plants for Clean Air & Low Light – NASA Study

 Maidenhair ferns can’t grow in dark conditions such as in a bathroom with no windows.
 However, they will grow well in north-facing rooms and bedrooms with low to moderate light.
 If they get some morning or afternoon sun, they will thrive even better.

-Many people keep maidenhair ferns in their bedrooms for its soft gorgeous foliage.
+Many people keep maidenhair ferns in their bedrooms for their soft, gorgeous foliage.
 The thin arching stems have tiny delicate green leaves growing on them.
 However, these ferns can be challenging to look after and are not low maintenance plants.

 Peperomia as a Bedroom Plant